linux-integrity/ima-doc/ima-utilities.rst

 .. note::

-   With the --ca argument, the key attributes are
+   With the --ca argument, the certificate attributes are

    ::

       	Digital Signature, Certificate Sign, CRL Sign
                 CA:TRUE

-   Without the --ca argument, the key attributes are
+   Without the --ca argument, the certificate attributes are

    ::